zeljkofilipin/ukulele-to-wikitext/README.md

 ## Ukulele

 Ukulele usually has 4 strings and 12 frets.
 Notes are listed in `notes.txt`.
-No The usual chords are in `chords.txt`.
+The usual chords are in `chords.txt`.
 For easy printing they are also available in `chords.pdf`.

 ## How?